Smertig/banana/docs/api/tg/methods/create_new_sticker_set.rst

    A JSON-serialized list of 1-50 initial stickers to be added to the sticker set

-   .. cpp:member:: string_t sticker_format

-   Format of stickers in the set, must be one of “static”, “animated”, “video”

    .. cpp:member:: optional_t<string_t> sticker_type

    Type of stickers in the set, pass “regular”, “mask”, or “custom_emoji”.
 By default, a regular sticker set is created.